duty-bound/ramda/Ramda.md

 ```

 #### assoc
-Inserts a key / value set in the provided object literal.
+Inserts a key / value set in a clone of the provided object literal.
 Note that the new object literal is sorted in ascending order.

 ```
 const objList = {